5 Peculiarities of Working With Remote Software Engineers

 If you have never hired remote workers before, there are many things that may be new to you.
 Qubit Labs has a lot of experience working with remote software engineers, and our specialists compiled a list of peculiarities you need to know about that.
 Working with remote software engineers can be tough, but we know how to make your life easier and your work more efficient.

 - Task management.
-You may know how to manage a team, but a remote team cannot come to you anytime they have questions about a task.
+You might know how to manage a remote team.
 Use an online task management system like Asana, Trello or GitHub.
 Be sure to organize the software development process, carefully create projects, break them down into tasks, assign due dates, and be very precise with task descriptions.